Sergey110123/project-hibernate-final/README.md

 `3.
 Maven`

 ### Installation
-1. Create 2 containers for MySQL and Redis by command 'docker-compose up' in project folder.
+1. Clean and install by Maven
+2. Execute command 'docker-compose up' in project folder.
+This will create and run 3 containers for MySQL, Redis and application.
-2. Build jar-file by Maven and run it
+3. After successful connection to databases container with application will stop

 ### Results
 Redis `34 ms`